Top 9 Killer Marketing Automations for Your eCommerce Store

 Most brands use marketing automation software like Klaviyo to handle email marketing and SMS campaigns.
 For more channels, brands usually use a more comprehensive marketing automation platform like Flashy or Omnisend that helps create "automation recipes" that combine multiple channels into one synchronized user journey.

 Customers expect personalized experiences at every touchpoint along the customer journey.
-That's hard to do when you have data that needs to be integrated and sent to every marketing tool that the brand is using.
+That's hard to do when you have data that needs to be integrated and sent to every marketing tool the brand uses.
 So it's really important to create automated workflows that carry all the customer data through the entire process.

 Automated workflows involve setting up marketing communication for new customers, shipping notifications, delivery notifications, and return processes.